-First Cycle: The master sends a Conditional Read ROM command, which causes the first device in the chain to respond with its 64-bit registration number.
-The master memorizes the registration number and the fact that this is the first device in the chain.
-Next, the master transmits a Chain DONE command.
+First Cycle: The master sends a Conditional Read ROM command, which causes the first device in the chain to respond with its 64-bit Registration Number.
+The master memorizes the Registration Number and the fact that this is the first device in the chain.
+Next the master transmits a Chain DONE command.
 Through the PIOA pin of the just discovered device, this asserts logic 0 at the PIOB pin of the second device in the chain and also prevents the just discovered device from responding again.

 Second Cycle: The master sends a Conditional Read ROM command.
-Since the second DS28EA00 is the only device in the chain with a low level at PIOB, it responds with its registration number.
+Since DS28EA00 #2 is the only device in the chain with a LOW level at PIOB it responds with its Registration Number.
 The master stores the registration number with the sequence number of 2.
-The first device cannot respond since it is in chain DONE state.
-Next, the master transmits a Chain DONE command.
+Device #1 cannot respond since it is in Chain DONE state.
+Next the master transmits a Chain DONE command.

-Additional Cycles: To identify the registration numbers of the remaining devices and their physical sequence, the master repeats the steps of Conditional Read ROM and Chain DONE.
+Additional Cycles: To identify the Registration Numbers of the remaining devices and their physical sequence, the master repeats the steps of Conditional Read ROM, and Chain DONE.
 If there is no response to Conditional Read ROM, all devices in the chain are identified.

+Ending Condition

-Ending Condition: At the end of the discovery process all devices in the chain are in the chain DONE state.
+At the end of the discovery process all devices in the chain are in the Chain DONE state.
 The master should end the sequence discovery by issuing a Skip ROM command followed by a Chain OFF command.
-This puts all the devices into the chain OFF state and transfers control of the PIOB and PIOA pins to the PIO Access Read and Write function commands.
+This puts all the devices into the Chain OFF state, and transfers control of the PIOB and PIOA pins to the PIO Access Read and Write function commands.

-Figure 15.
-DS28AE00 Wired for Sequence Discovery ("Chain Function")
+Figure 16.
+DS28EA00 Wired for Sequence Discovery ("Chain Function")

-Command-Specific 1-Wire Communication Protocol-Legend
+COMMAND-SPECIFIC 1-Wire COMMUNICATION PROTOCOL-LEGEND